Perkedel/Kaded-fnf-mods/README.md

 I mean, if the antivirus thought that file is `malicious`, it's false positive.
 Ignore that, it's safe.
 if you don't trust it, check around the source code and its libraries referred.

+## To share mods made for this LFM.
+IMPORTANT!!!
+Please just upload publish the Polymod LFM, **NOT** the executable.
+Please, have respect with the disk space! storage is luxury.

+It is also ***PRO GAMER MOVE*** if you completely rely only towards Polymod LFM rather than modifying the source code, and then upload the executable which is **PECKING HUGE**.
+NA ah!
+Please utilize Polymod LFM! if you believe there are serveral feature missing in e.g. the modchart capabilities, Please submit [`ISSUE`](https://github.com/Perkedel/Kaded-fnf-mods/issues) with `FEATURE_REQUEST` as the template.
+We will happily discuss and consider as best as we can to grant your wish.

+see folder `/example_mods/`, `/Admiral_Zumi/`, `/separate_mods/` for examples of Polymod LFM sub-mods.

 ## Using API
 - GameJolt. https://github.com/TentaRJ/GameJolt-FNF-Integration .
 Please follow the instruction if you wish to compile the game.
 You will need to create a class named `source/GJKeys.hx` (**Private, do not share** if filled with your keys).
 Here's the code:
 ```haxe